Moving to Vermont...Not

 When my kids were 11 and 8, any their Dad had a weekend event he had to go to; I took the kids to Vermont.
 We stayed in a hotel in Brattleboro and used the area as a base to explore.
 We went to Adams Farm in Wilmington, Vermont.
 The kids loved the petting barn where they could go in and pet animals.
 My son befriended a cute little bunny rabbit that was so friendly he was allowed to hop around and visit with the guests.
 We had a picnic lunch by at the Williamsville covered bridge in Newfane.
 I had a chance to share my favorite state with my children so they could see why I loved it so much.
 And of course, I collected more real estate magazines to peruse and dream.

 Second Marriage and the Hope Burns Brighter

 After the wedding, we decided to start shopping around for a home in Vermont.
-It was too early to actually purchase anything because my girls were still in high school, but we couldn't contain our excitement ( or maybe it was just me who couldn't???) and we started to look.
-We didn't want to have to shovel snow so we were going to look for a condo.
+It was too early to purchase anything because my girls were still in high school, but we couldn't contain our excitement ( or maybe it was just me who couldn't???), and we started to look.
+We didn't want to have to shovel snow, so we were going to look for a condo.
 I was still happy with pretty much anything, but my new husband is partial to new homes...newer than the year 2000.
 So, I started my search.
 I found some wonderful homes.
 He is a boat owner and loves to be on the water, so I searched for towns near a lake.
-The search for condos near a lake that were newer than the year 2000, and had all the amenities we wanted, led me to the Burlington/South Burlington area.
+The search for condos near a lake that was newer than the year 2000, and had all the amenities we wanted, led me to the Burlington/South Burlington area.
 I fell in love with many of the condos and the town of Burlington.
-I heard from many people that there is lots to do there, and it seemed like the perfect fit for us.
+I heard from many people that there are lots of activities to do there, and it seemed like the perfect fit for us.